leima965/AWS-helloworld/README.md

 ## Description
-This script is use to build a HA load-balanced website in AWS using cloudformation.
+This script is used to build a HA load-balanced website in AWS using cloudformation.

 ## Prerequisite
 - aws cli.